Richard Killen on Tunedin with Lucy Zilio

 If you are uneasy about your bankruptcy you should definitely visit a licensed insolvency trustee so that you will be given an advice about consumer proposal and debt problems.

 Will I Lose My Home If I Go Bankrupt?

-In this video, Richard Killen, a Toronto Licensed Insolvency Trustee answers the question most homeowners ask, which is “Will I lose my home if I go bankrupt or do a consumer proposal?”
+In this video, Richard Killen, a Licensed Insolvency Trustee in bankruptcy Toronto answers the question most homeowners ask, which is “Will I lose my home if I go bankrupt or do a consumer proposal?”